UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     Prior questions:

-    - [...]
+    - Do you expect it to be hard to use a remote desktop environment?
+    - Do you expect there to be much different behavior when using a remote desktop environment?
+    - Does someone have already tried to copy-past text between local computer and remote desktop?

 ## Why?

 After [logging in to the remote desktop](login_remote_desktop.md), we can work with Rackham.
 Let's make sure we can do so :-)

+Here we start to feel at ease using the remote desktop environment.
+Most exercises (e.g. creating a file) will be intuitive to do.

+The goal is to make sure you can indeed do all these 'simple' things, as maybe you'll be too afraid to ask a colleague later.

 ## Exercises

-Log in to the remote desktop environment of Rackham.
+It is assumed you are logged in to the remote desktop environment of Rackham.

+No need to read the documentation here: we'll take a look at the (Linux) filesystem of Rackham.

+Try to do these exercises by trying out things yourself first.
+There are usually multiple ways to solve the exercise.
+Feel encouraged to explore this new environment too!

 ### Exercise 1: file navigation

-No need to read the documentation here: we'll take a look at the (Linux) filesystem of Rackham.

-Try to answer these questions by trying out things yourself:

 - Start a program to navigate your files